SantiCalabro/SantiCalabro/README.md

-### Hi there 👋 I'm Santiago.
-I'm from Argentina
+### Hi there 👋 I'm Santiago and I'm from Argentina.
+I am a Fullstack Web Developer, and quite a passionate troubleshoot errors solver 😂
-I'm a passionate web developer, graphic designer, tattoo artist and a huge fan of music.
+🎓 I'm also a graphic designer, so that explains my strong vocation as a Front End developer.
+But the truth is that the more I learn and dig into backend and APIs, the more I love them!
 Welcome to my Github!

  🤓 The projects you're about to see have involved these technologies so far:
 * Javascript